 Step 8: Repeat The Process

-Step 9: Sand A Final Time
+Step 9: Sand the Drywall Patch

-Obviously there are some skills that need to be practiced in order to make this process routine.
-But, drywall mud is really pretty forgiving, and you can attempt as many coats as you like.
+Obviously, there are skills that need to be practiced in order to make this process routine.
+But, drywall mud is really pretty forgiving.

+Remember, you can do as many coats as you like.
 Just use smaller amounts of mud for each subsequent coat.
 And ALWAYS be careful with the heat gun.